Updated: Apr 11, 2022

 Beach and more beach

-Pro-tip: It gets real hot in Florida in the summer (shocker...) so you'll want to go to the beach in the morning and later in the afternoon.
-Fill in the middle of the day with visiting a town, getting ice cream, watching a movie, something where you can cool off a bit!
+Pro-tip: It gets really hot in Florida in the summer (shocker…) so you’ll want to go to the beach in the morning and later in the afternoon.
+Fill in the middle of the day by visiting a beach town, getting ice cream, watching a movie, and spending time somewhere you can cool off a bit!

 We visited lots of the little towns!
-Apalachicola is about an hour from Mexico Beach (see again, needing a car) and a very charming ton.
-This one was especially interesting because for one, it was a little bigger which was a relief for me as a big city person, but also because there is a light house there as well as a salt creek where you are able to kayak (although we didn't do this, it sounded like so much fun!).
-The town was really neat, we had awesome seafood, and there's a museum where we learned lots of history.
+Apalachicola is about an hour from Mexico Beach (see again, needing a car) and a very charming one.
+This one was especially interesting because, for one, it was a little bigger than the others, which was a relief for me as a big city person, but also because there is a lighthouse as well as a salt creek where you are able to kayak (although we didn’t do this, it sounded like so much fun!).
+The town was really neat, we had awesome seafood, and there’s a museum where we learned lots of history.

-We spent the next day enjoying my sister's wedding and I'm including a photo because it was beautiful and happy anniversary and love you guys!
+We spent the next day enjoying my sister’s wedding, and I’m including a photo because it was beautiful, and happy anniversary—love you guys!

 So, four days was just enough time to explore this area while still staying relaxed for most of the vacation.
 This is definitely a lesser-visited part of Florida, but if you’ve thought about the most relaxing Florida vacation before… this is it!
 Have you been to the Emerald Coast?